 For details relating to information held about you by the NCD Database please contact the MIB via email at firstname.lastname@example.org.
 MIB is also the data controller for the Claims and Underwriting Exchange (CUE) and Motor Insurance Anti-Fraud Theft Register (MIAFTR) databases and MID (Motor Insurance Database)

 We will pass details of your 'No Claims Discount' to certain organisations to be recorded on a NCD database.
 This will occur if information requires updating or correcting at any stage, and also at the renewal stage of your policy and upon or after the cancellation of your policy prior to the expiry date.

 International Transfers Of Your Information

-Your personal information may be transferred to and stored in locations outside the European Economic Area (EEA), including countries that may not have the same level of protection for personal information as is provided in the UK and in countries In the EEA.
+Your personal information may be transferred to and stored in locations outside the UK and European Economic Area (EEA), including countries that may not have the same level of protection for personal information as is provided in the UK and in countries in the EEA.
 When we do this, your personal information will continue to be subject to one of the appropriate safeguards set out in Data Protection Legislation and that safeguard that we'll typically use is to put in place a contract with the recipient that governs the protection of your personal information to the same standards as the United Kingdom.

 Using Your Information To Make Automated Decisions

 We may use systems to make automated decisions about you based on your personal information or the information we are allowed to collect from others about you or your business e.g. when you apply for any of our products and services, to make credit decisions and to carry out fraud and money laundering checks.
 This helps us to make sure our decisions are quick, fair, efficient, and correct, based on what we know.
 These automated decisions can affect the products, services, or features we may offer you now or in the future, or the price that we charge you for them.